 § 15203.
 Applications and Required Forms.

-(a) Application forms for individual Certificates of Consent to Self-Insure and other required self-insurance forms are available on the website of the Office of Self-Insurance Plans at http://sip.dir.ca.gov/.
+(a) Application forms for individual Certificates of Consent to Self-Insure and other required self-insurance forms are available on the website of the Office of Self-Insurance Plans at http://dir.ca.gov/osip/.
 Every employer desiring to procure an initial, individual private or public certificate to self-insure its workers' compensation liabilities shall make application on:

-(1) Form A4-1 (Rev. 2/92) for private individual employer applicants seeking an individual Certificate to Self-Insure;
+(1) Form A-1 (1-2016) for private individual employer applicants seeking an individual Certificate to Self-Insure;

-(2) Form A4-2 (Rev. 2/92) for public employer applicants;
+(2) Form A-2 (1-2016) for public employer applicants;

-(3) Form A4-5 (Rev. 11/97) for an interim self-insurer seeking a permanent Certificate to Self-Insure.
+(3) Form A-3B (1-2016) for an interim self-insurer seeking a permanent Certificate to Self-Insure.

 (b) A new application may be required when an existing, individual self-insurer reincorporates, merges, changes ownership, or adds a new or separate subsidiary or affiliate to its existing workers' compensation self-insurance program.
-In some cases, it may be possible to amend and transfer an existing certificate without a new application
+In some cases, it may be possible to amend and transfer an existing certificate without a new application, which decision shall be made by the Chief.

-(c) A complete application to self-insure by an individual, private employer (Form A4-1 (Rev. 2/92)) shall include all attachments requested on the application form itself, and, as applicable, the following:
+(c) A complete application to self-insure by an individual, private employer (Form A-1 (1-2016)) shall include all attachments requested on the application form itself, and, as applicable, the following:

-(1) A current, certified, independently audited financial statement complete with all schedules and notes for the past three years.
+(1) A current, certified, independently audited financial statement complete with all schedules and notes for the past three (3) years.

-The application of a private sector subsidiary or affiliate may include the consolidated financial statement of its parent in lieu of the subsidiary's financial statement;
+The application of a private sector subsidiary or affiliate does not require submission of a financial statement;

 (2) An unaudited financial statement or published quarterly report, or a consolidated financial statement for the current year or portion thereof;

-(3) An Agreement of Assumption and Guarantee of Liabilities for each self-insurer and subsidiary or affiliate applicant executed by the parent employer, or majority owner, or partners;
+(3) An Agreement of Assumption and Guarantee of Liabilities (Form A-4 (1-2016)) for each self-insurer applicant executed by the parent employer, majority owner, or partners;

-(4) A Resolution authorizing the application to self-insure and empowering employees or officers of the applicant employer to sign the application form and any other necessary documents on behalf of the applicant employer
+(4) A Resolution (Form A-5 (1-2016)) authorizing the application to self-insure and empowering employees or officers of the applicant employer to sign the application form and any other necessary documents on behalf of the applicant employer and execute an Agreement of Assumption and Guarantee of Liabilities (Form A-4 (1-2016));

-(5) A Resolution by the general partners, or parent corporation authorizing the execution of the

-Agreement of Assumption and Guarantee of Liabilities on behalf of a subsidiary or affiliate applicant employer;

-(65) Original Certificates of Status or other appropriate registration documents showing that the applicant employer is licensed or registered to do business in California;
+(5) Original Certificates of Status or other appropriate registration documents showing that the applicant employer is licensed or registered to do business in California;

-(76) A written evaluation of the applicant's injury and illness prevention program or proof of a DOSH inspection pursuant to Section 15353 of these regulations; and
+(6) A certification that the applicant has implemented an effective injury and illness prevention program and contact name of the person responsible for overseeing the applicant’s safety services pursuant to Section 15353 of these regulations; and

-(87) Payment of any required application filing fee.
+(7) Payment of any required application filing fee.

-(d) A complete application to self-insure by a public employer (Form A4-2) (Rev. 2/92 shall include all attachments requested on the public sector application form and, as applicable, the following:
+(d) A complete application to self-insure by a public employer (Form A-2 (1-2016)) shall include all attachments requested on the public sector application form and, as applicable, the following:

-(1) An Agreement of Assumption and Guarantee of Liabilities for the predecessor agency due to a unification, merger, realignment of the boundaries of an existing self-insured public agency, or name change by the successor or surviving public agency;
+(1) An Agreement of Assumption and Guarantee of Liabilities (Form A-4 (1-2016)) for the predecessor agency due to a unification, merger, realignment of the boundaries of an existing self-insured public agency, or name change by the successor or surviving public agency;

-(2) A Resolution authorizing the application to self-insure and empowering employees or officers of the applicant employer or joint powers authority to sign the application form and any other necessary documents on behalf of the applicant.
+(2) A Resolution (Form A-5 (1-2016)) authorizing the application to self-insure and empowering employees or officers of the applicant employer or joint powers authority to sign the application form and any other necessary documents on behalf of the applicant.

 (3) Each public applicant shall indicate the proposed start up date of its self-insurance program as part of its application.

-(e) A complete application to self-insure on a Form A4-3 by a private group of employers shall include all information and documents as indicated in Section 15482 of these regulations.
+(e) A complete application to self-insure on a Form S-1 (1-2016) by a private group of employers shall include all information and documents as indicated in Section 15482 of these regulations.